EmadBeyrami/CoinTag/README.md

 * used the latest Swift features

 ## Upcoming:
+* implement widgets for the app
+* implement an App Watch
 * Ability to make a favourite list
 * test coverage for most parts including network
 * Have a better error handling
+* improve UI/UX

 ## How to compile:
 1. Clone the project.